pwnjack/materializer/README.md

 - Preview local web-server with BrowserSync
 - Browser real-time updates on code changes

+When your project is ready for production build it

+		gulp build

+Your project's optimized version will be stored in the newly created "dist" folder.

 ## Helpers
 If you want to install an asset later on, stop the server in your terminal, install the asset via Bower then inject it's reference in your markup: